bkuan72/bruce-ui-onboard-test/docs/knockout.md

 <br>

-- "What is $blade or $component in HTML?"
+- "What is $component in HTML?"

 These are variables that define scope.
-If you are working inside a blade, then you can access the blade's data through $blade, likewise for components.
+If you are working inside a component, then you can access the component's data $component.

-If you have data within your blade called "myValue" then you would access it with `$blade.myValue` in HTML.
+If you have data within your component called "myValue" then you would access it with `$component.myValue` in HTML.

 If you are working within a for loop in HTML, then the loop elements are accessed with `$data`.